arick/LogicBig-Streams/README.md

 # LogicBig
-Source derived from the examples from https://www.logicbig.com/tutorials/core-java-tutoria
+Source and comments derived from the examples from https://www.logicbig.com/tutorials/core-java-tutorials.